Semantic security: Public-key cryptography

 The underlying cryptosystem is IND-CPA (and thus semantically secure under chosen plaintext attack) if the adversary cannot determine which of the two messages was chosen by the oracle, with probability significantly greater than $1/2$ (the success rate of random guessing).
 Variants of this definition define indistinguishability under chosen ciphertext attack and adaptive chosen ciphertext attack (IND-CCA, IND-CCA2).

 Because the adversary possesses the public encryption key in the above game, a semantically secure encryption scheme must by definition be probabilistic, possessing a component of randomness; if this were not the case, the adversary could simply compute the deterministic encryption of $m_0$ and $m_1$ and compare these encryptions with the returned ciphertext $c$ to successfully guess the oracle's choice.

+The role of randomness in semantic security

+Randomness plays a key role in cryptography by preventing attackers from detecting patterns in ciphertexts.
+In a semantically secure cryptosystem, encrypting the same plaintext multiple times should produce different ciphertexts.

+If encryption relies on predictable or weak randomness, it becomes easier to break.
+Poor randomness can lead to patterns that attackers can analyze, potentially allowing them to recover secret keys or decrypt messages.
+Because of this, cryptographic systems must use strong and unpredictable random values to maintain security.